megakid/hacs-bwt-perla/README.md

 ### Installation

-* Add this repository as user-defined repository in HACS
+* Install BWT Perla in HACS
 * Setup integration and enter host / ip address and the "Login-Code"
 * Optional: set entity _bwt total output_ as water source in the energy dashboard